ebook special offer

 1. You Can See The Type Of People They're Interacting With

-This will help you understand the type of people that are doing the cyberbullying and help your child either stay away from them or explain why it's not worth their time to listen to them.
+It’s vital that you monitor a cyberbullied victim’s social media so that you can see the type of people they’re interacting with.
+This will help you understand the type of people that are doing the cyberbullying and help your child either stay away from them or explain why it’s not worth their time to listen to them.

 2. You Can See The Responses And Messages Of The People They’re Speaking With

+A lot of social media is public and will help you understand and see the types of conversations going around.
 You can see who is doing the bullying, how it initiates and also what kind of effect it could be causing on your child.

 3. You Can See Who Is Bullying Or Being Aggressive To Your Child

-If the social media accounts are directly linked to people at your child's school then it's possible to let authorities or teachers know about it.
+If the social media accounts are directly linked to people at your child’s school then it’s possible to let authorities or teachers know about it.
+Once you’ve made the link between someone and their social media, it’s possible to take action against cyberbullying.

 4. You Can Report Those Who Are Engaging In Bullying Or Poor Behaviour On The Internet

+If you’re monitoring a cyberbullied victim’s social media then you can report those who are engaging in poor behaviour.
 Every social media platform has block and report functionality that can be used to both shield your child and ban those that are acting aggressively.

-Below is the link to the best reviewed monitoring service that we found and recommend as an affiliate.
+Below is the link to the best-reviewed monitoring service that we found and recommend as an affiliate.
 The service has been approved by PCmag.com, Softronic.com and Softpedia.com.
 Click on the graphic to review the features and benefits.

 5. You Get A Better Understanding Of What's Going On Over The Internet